TheFlash09/NSCC--Project/README.md

 # This is my first time in github

 # It is a very simple simple program.
-# It is check whether the enter number is prime number is or not
+# It is check whether the enter number is prime number or not